MooersLab/count-lines-of-code/README.md

 ```

-##  More convenient bash function for last example
+##  More convenient bash function for the last example

-You could make this into bash function that is callable from anywhere on any kind of code.
+You could make this into a bash function that is callable from anywhere on any kind of code.
 Beware that you may have to escape the comment character if it is part of the Bash syntax.
 Examples of usage include: